MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 5. Create an A record in the on-premises DNS.

-For more information about site collection strategy decisions, see the [Choose a site collection strategy](plan-connectivity-from-office-365-to-sharepoint-server.md#scstrategy) section of [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).
+For more information about site collection strategy decisions, see the [Choose a site collection strategy](plan-connectivity-from-office-365-to-sharepoint-server.md#scstrategy) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md).

 #### Ensure that the primary web application and root site collection exist
 <a name="hn_webapp"> </a>